rkapl123/DBAddin/docs/DBFuncs.md

 Here the data in range `employee` are stored to the table `employee` using primary key `emp_id`, which is located in column 1.
 Data is starting in column 2, the connection information is stored in connection id "MSSQLPUBSTest" and any missing employees are inserted with a new emp_id key if it is missing.

-An Example for the Mapper object/saveRangeToDB usage can also be found in the "_DBFuncsTest.xls_" Workbook, Sheet "MapperExamples".
+An Example for the Mapper object/saveRangeToDB usage can also be found in the DBFuncsTest.xls Workbook, Sheet "MapperExamples".